 A Community Protection Warning (CPW) is issued in writing prior to a Community Protection Notice (CPN), in order to provide the appropriate party sufficient time to address their conduct.

 - 101: this is Hampshire Constabulary 24 hour non emergency number to report a crime that doesn't require an urgent response.
 If your call is an emergency and you require an immediate police response then you should dial 999.

-- Winchester City Council Online reporting: You can report incidents of anti social behaviour via our reporting forms which can be found here; Report (you can choose 'submit the report anonymously' if you don't wish to register or log-in)
+- Winchester City Council Online reporting: You can report incidents of anti social behaviour via our reporting forms which can be found on this website (you can choose the guest option at the bottom if you don't wish to register or log-in)

 - Contact your housing provider: if you are experiencing anti social behaviour and you are a housing tenant it may be advantageous for you to contact your housing provider

 - Neighbourhood Services Officer - Anti Social Behaviour: if you are an owner occupier or private resident and experiencing anti social behaviour please contact the Neighbourhood Services Officer - Anti Social Behaviour on 01962 840 222.

 - Speak to your local councillor: You can approach your elected member who represents your ward for advice and guidance on who you should speak to about your concerns.